echoprotocol/echowiki/how-to/sidechain-&-contract-deploy/how-to-use-eth-stake.md

 - eth_account1 stake 10 ETH for echo_account;
 - eth_account2 stake 5 ETH for echo_account;

-So echo_account will have 15 `SBTC`, but if you want to withdraw:
+So echo_account will have 15 `SETH`, but if you want to withdraw:

 - eth_account1 can withdraw up to 10 ETH;
 - eth_account2 can withdraw up to 5 ETH;